youthrich40/YoutubeAPIApplication/README.md

 Youtube web API application

 Description:
-This is simple youtube API web application allowing user to search youtube channel.
-User has to log in with google account for autentication and service.User can type in channel name in a form to submit, then it will shows recent videos from the channel that user typed in.If user types in invalid or wrong channel name, it alerts error message.
+- This is simple youtube API web application allowing user to search youtube channel.
+- User has to log in with google account for autentication and service.
+- User can type in channel name in a form to submit, then it will shows recent videos from the channel that user typed in.
+- If user types in invalid or wrong channel name, it alerts error message.

-signin page
+- signin page
 ![](signin.jpg)

-User Google Autentication page
+- User Google Autentication page
 ![](OAuth.jpg)

-Autentication success and display playlist
+- Autentication success and display playlist
 ![](success.jpg)

-Developer: Saejong Jang
+- Developer: Saejong Jang

 Environment:
-1. Editor => VSCode
+- Editor => VSCode
-2. Server => Apache(localhost running on Xampp)
+- Server => Apache(localhost running on Xampp)
-3. Language => HTML, CSS, JavaScript
+- Language => HTML, CSS, JavaScript

 Sources used:
-YouTube DataAPI developers & StackOverflow =>
+- YouTube DataAPI developers & StackOverflow =>
-Guding for google OAuth ClientID for valid API request and referceing QuickStart, Channels, PlaylistItems JavaScript examples for API methods
+- Guding for google OAuth ClientID for valid API request
+- and referceing QuickStart, Channels, PlaylistItems JavaScript examples for API methods

 List the HTTP requests and responses: